huijing/huijing.github.io/_posts/2017-09-21-talking-about-talking-css.md

 Professionalism is NOT something that you'd usually associate me with.
 If you've met me, you know this.
 Monkey is probably a closer association.
 But I do have a “adult-mode” switch that I can, and will, turn on when the need arises.
 Conferences (and events with a budget) are situations that require some serious adulting.

 My first full length talk took place this year at the inaugural [Webconf.Asia](https://webconf.asia) in Hong Kong back in June.
-The speaker line-up included well-known and experienced speakers like [Bruce Lawson](http://www.brucelawson.co.uk/), [Heydon Pickering](http://www.heydonworks.com/) and [Andrew Betts](https://trib.tv/) (just to name a few).
+The speaker line-up included well-known and experienced speakers like [Heydon Pickering](http://www.heydonworks.com/) and [Andrew Betts](https://trib.tv/).
 I think I came after [Dietrich Ayala](https://metafluff.com/) (another powerhouse speaker), and I was way more nervous than I thought I would be.

 Luckily, once I started, the nerves started to fade.
 I think nerding out about CSS makes me so happy that it overrides any other emotion I may be feeling at that time.
 It's almost the same as when you're “in the zone” when playing basketball.